ouspg/CyberSecurityTesting101/6.Fuzzing/README.md

 To complete and get this task automatically graded, you need to use the *file-based method.*

-> Given the input and the seed, what is the *first* file to crash the program?
+> Based on the given the input and the seed, what is the *first* file to crash the program?
+Make sure to linearly iterate the numbers from 1 to upwards.
+You should return integer as an answer.

 ## Task 2: Fuzzing with AFL++